GIG Design’s team discussed observations of a seamstress exhibiting stress in the workplace.

 This form of regulating the nervous system is categorized by muted, delayed responses, and low sensory registration.
 This individual passively regulates their nervous system, has a high threshold to sensory stimuli, and passively reacts to sensations.
 They may appear uninterested, apathetic, or self-absorbed but it’s likely their nervous system isn’t picking up on tactile, posture, audible, and pressure sensations.
 Generally this person misses cues and directions.
-Under-responsiveness is a hypo-sensitive nervous system.
+A hyposensitive nervous system is under-responsive.

-A seamstress that is under-responsive may exhibit low energy, minimal interaction, and low tactile sensations.
+A seamstress that is hyposensitive may exhibit low energy, minimal interaction, and low tactile sensations.
 These behaviors may cause future onset of pain, anxiety, and injury.